 “Frank, you saved my life,” Martha said.
 “Thank you.”

 “See?
-You still need me.
+You still need me, don’t you?
 What would you do if I wasn’t here?”

 Steve interrupted the conversation when he busted into the house.

-“Mom, Dad!”
-Steve said in a panic.
+“Mom, Dad,” Steve said.
 “Aunt Monica escaped from the mental hospital!”

 “Uh, what happened?”
 Steve asked.